-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Analyzes the varieties of family forms in the U.S. with particular emphasis on the intersection of gender, race/ethnicity, social class and sexual orientation.
 Attention is given to the reciprocal effects of families and their social environments and the impact of public policies on families.
 Course includes diversity content.
 Prerequisite: SOC 111.

 Examines the social dimensions of intimacy including an analysis of intimacy in different types of relationships, i.e., romantic, friendship, marriage.
 Reviews theory and research in the area with a special focus on the place of intimacy in social interaction.
 Course includes diversity content.
 Prerequisite: SOC 111.

 Cross-listed as AGE 520.
-Analyzes the families and family systems of older people.
-Emphasizes demographic and historical changes, caregiving, and intergenerational exchanges and relationships.
+An analysis of the families and family systems of older people.
+Emphasizes demographic and historical changes, widowhood, caregiving and intergenerational relationships as these relate to the family life of older people.
 Course includes diversity content.
-Prerequisite: SOC 111 or AGE 100 or junior standing.
+Prerequisite: AGE 100, SOC 111, or junior standing.

-General education advanced further study course.
-Introduction to sociological perspectives on the purpose of schools and their connection to the larger society.
+General education social and behavioral sciences advanced further study course.
+Introduces sociological perspectives on the purpose of schools and their connection to the larger society.
 Uses key sociological concepts, theories and methods to go beyond individual experiences and explore the educational system in the context of larger social forces.
 Examines the multiple functions and goals of education, stratification between schools and within schools, and inequalities of race, social class and gender.
 Other topics may include family and school relationships, bullying and youth culture, sexuality education, and educational policy issues.
 Course includes diversity content.
 Prerequisite: SOC 111.

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Studies the process of urbanization and its influence on the development of cultural and social structures throughout the world.
 Also discusses social problems associated with urbanization.
 Course includes diversity content.
 Prerequisite: SOC 111.

 An eclectic survey of the social aspects of disability showing the impact of social values, institutions and policies upon adults with disabilities.
 Appropriate for both students of sociology and the service professions.
 Course includes diversity content.
 Prerequisite: SOC 111.

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Analyzes social and cultural factors related to physical and mental illness.
 Also includes the dynamics of communication and role relationships among patients and medical personnel and social research and theory relevant to the health professions.
-Prerequisite: SOC 111.
+Course includes diversity content.

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 The factors related to juvenile delinquency and the measures of treatment and prevention.
 Prerequisite: SOC 111.